F.A.Q

 Q. Can I use my telephone during my glass blowing lesson?

-A. Not while you are making your glass items or during the inital talk prior to the lesson.
+A. Not while you are making your glass items or during the initial talk prior to the lesson.
 Due to the level of noise you may wish to step outside to make a telephone call.

 Q. Can I photograph someone else making glass?